orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   to improve reproducibility for projects without version tags.
 * Using sed patches is strongly discouraged.
 Use patch files instead.
-* Network based daemons should be considered for sandboxing or confinement for new projects or packages with high reported vulnerabilities.
+* Network based daemons should be considered for sandboxing or confinement for new projects or packages with high reported vulnerabilities or to prevent Information Discloure (ID) or Data Tampering (DT) based path traversal attacks.
 * Daemons need to be run as non-root user.
 * For web apps that require user login, the ssl USE flag should be made available and implemented properly if the project does not document it.